a-know/Pixela-docs/_posts/2018-02-24-decrement-pixel.md

 layout: nil
 ---

-Increment quantity "Pixel" of the day (it is used "timezone" setting if Graph's "timezone" is specified, if not specified, calculates it in "UTC").<br>If the graph type is int then -1 added, and for float then -0.01 added.
+Decrement quantity "Pixel" of the day (it is used "timezone" setting if Graph's "timezone" is specified, if not specified, calculates it in "UTC").<br>If the graph type is int then -1 added, and for float then -0.01 added.

 ### Request Header